hac-git/BDPlayLister/README.md

 * Python 2.7+
 * python-xbmc library https://github.com/jcsaaddupuy/python-xbmc

+### Platforms
+Currently only Windows is supported, but the only platform specific code is the .bat-file.
+This could be replaced by a bash script for other platforms.

 ## Configuration
 * Kodi needs to have the JSON RPC interface enabled.
 Set System - Services - Web server - "Allow remote control via HTTP" as enabled.
    * Script uses port 8080